westphallm1/AoMM-Cross-Mod-Sample/README.md

   * 12 for early hardmode
   * 8 for late hardmode

-* `int?
-FiredProjectileId`: Which projectile the minion should fire. set manually for both minions and pets.
-If null, the minion/pet will perform a melee attack instead.

 * `int AttackFrames`: The rate at which the minion should fire its projectile, if it fires a projectile.
 Updated automatically for pets, set manually for minions.
 Reasonable values for this parameter vary depending on the